GoogleCloudPlatform/click-to-deploy/k8s/falco/README.md

 ## Architecture

-The application offers the Falco application deployed as DaemonSet to work on every node on Kubernetes cluster..
+The application offers the Falco application deployed as DaemonSet to work on every node on Kubernetes cluster.

 ![Architecture diagram](resources/falco-k8s-app-architecture.png)